Nausea: Common Causes and Natural Healing Strategies

 Motion sickness may also be referred to as seasickness.
 It may be caused by a boat ride, a bumpy ride in a vehicle, an airplane trip, a roller coaster or other amusement park ride, or even sitting backward in a vehicle.

 You may experience motion sickness from all or only one or some of these movements.
-When you get motion sickness, the movement sends messages to your brain that is not in sync with your senses that may lead to nausea, dizziness, or even vomiting.
+When you get motion sickness, the movement sends messages to your brain that are not in sync with your senses which may lead to nausea, dizziness, or even vomiting.

 Pregnancy and Nausea